naclonts/portfolio-blog/content/blog/database-analysis-using-openai-assistants/index.md

 description: "Writing database queries that know your DB schema with OpenAI's Assistants framework."
 ---

 Generative AI tools can make writing SQL very easy: ask a question, and an LLM will translate it into a SQL query that provides the answer.
 This can save a lot of time for those who are less fluent in SQL.
-You can ask, "how many orders have been placed by each customer this month?" instead of looking up every table name and working out the `JOIN` and `GROUP BY` syntax.
+You can ask, "How many orders have been placed by each customer this month?" instead of looking up every table name and working out the `JOIN` and `GROUP BY` syntax.
 For me, this has been a huge time-saver when analyzing product usage.

 There's one annoying part of doing this with most chatbot interfaces, however: you need to provide the DB schema in each new conversation.
 This article discusses using OpenAI's <a href="https://platform.openai.com/docs/assistants/overview" target="_blank">Assistants Playground</a> to maintain knowledge of your DB schema, allowing you to quickly dive into query creation based on your data.